Prairie Fire Baseball

 Knox baseball players have gone on to a wide variety of successful careers.
 They include Geoff Ziegler '03 (Chemistry), who works for ESPN in media technology.
 In addition, Brett Barnhart '96 (Biochemistry) is an orthopedic surgeon at Coleman Clinic.
 James Rhodes '71 (Political Science) is a circuit court judge in Chicago.
 Ryan Stuffelbeam '98 (Mathematics, Computer Science) is a professor of mathematics at Transylvania University in Kentucky.

-For more information, submit the Recruit Me form or e-mail Associate Head Coach James Clark at jrclark@knox.edu.
+For more information, submit the Recruit Me form or e-mail Associate Head Coach DeShawn Welch at dwelch@knox.edu.